Sva5726/BMMB-852/Assignment 7/HW7.md

 ```

 ## Simulating the Reads:
 Simulated reads were generated using wgsim.
-The reads were then compressed.
+The reads were then compressed using gzip.
 ```
-make simulate
+make simulate_genome
 ```
 Output:
 ```
-Simulated reads: sim_read_1.fastq.gz
+Simulated reads: simulated_reads_1.fastq.gz
 ```

 ## Downloading SRA Data:
 Reads were downloaded from the SRA using fastq-dump and analyzed for quality using FastQC.
 ```
-make download
+make fastq_trim
 ```

 Output:
 ```
  SRR1573606_1.fastq
  ```
-FastQC report: Saved in qcreports
+FastQC report: Saved in fastqc directory

 ## Trimming Reads:
-Raw reads were trimmed using Trimmomatic with specific adapter clipping and quality thresholds.
-The trimmed reads were analyzed with FastQC.
+Raw reads were trimmed using fastp.This step will cut low quality regions from the reads.
+The trimmed reads were again analyzed with FastQC.
 ```
-make trim
+make fastq_trim
 ```
 Output:
 ```
-Trimmed reads: SRR1573606_trimmed.fastq
+Trimmed reads: SRR1573606.trim.fastq
 ```
-FastQC reports for trimmed reads: Saved in qcreports
+FastQC reports saved in fastqc directory.

-## Quality Control of FastQC Reports
+## Quality Control of trimmed reads:
-The quality of the trimmed reads was improved using FastQC.
+The quality of the trimmed reads were improved using FastQC.
 ```
 make fastqc
 ```
 Output:
 ```
-FastQC reports: SRR1573606_trimmed.fastq
+FastQC reports: SRR1573606.trim.fastq
- SRR1573606_trimmed_qc.fastq
 ```